-Digital transformation comes with a number of great benefits that both organizations and consumers.
+The digital transformation Development Life Cycle greatly benefits organizations and consumers.
 However, it does open up companies to newer types of threats that should be addressed.
-These threats and problems should be dealt with accordingly by adopting a secure development life cycle.
+These threats and problems should be handled accordingly by adopting a secure development life cycle.

 What is a Secure Development Life Cycle?